Best Unsecured Credit Cards for Bad Credit

 The age of your accounts plays a role in determining your score.
 Lenders want to see that you have a long history of borrowing responsibly.
 Closing old accounts decreases the average account age so it’s better to keep your cards open and active.
 Aim to use them once a year so that the issuer won’t close them.
 The exception to the rule is if one of your cards has a lot of fees, it may be worth closing.

-Have a Mix of Credit
+Have a mix of credit

 A diverse mix of accounts (both cards and loans) reflects well on your score since it demonstrates your ability to manage different types of borrowing responsibly.
 That said, never take on debt simply to improve your score.
 It is possible to get a very good or excellent score with only cards.